Dr White Dental Care

 Dental cement plays a pivotal role in the successful restoration of teeth with crowns.
 Whether you are getting a permanent crown or a temporary solution, the right dental cement ensures that the crown is securely attached, protecting the tooth and ensuring its functionality.

 While various types of dental cements are available, including resin-based, resin-modified glass ionomer, and zinc phosphate, choosing the right one depends on factors such as the material of the crown, aesthetic concerns, strength requirements, and patient sensitivity.
+Temporary cements offer short-term solutions for emergency situations but should always be replaced with professional, permanent cement for long-lasting results.

 Patients experiencing loose crowns should consult their dentist as soon as possible to avoid complications.
 Proper care and maintenance of crowns can help ensure their longevity and keep your smile looking great!